 I combined the Tristar Russian tank soldiers with Dragon T-34 premium kit.
 It was built in May 2014.

 Consumption tax rates rose from 5% to 8% in Japan and passed for around three weeks.
-There are not much stocks of plastic models so as to be able to spend my life without buying, but because my consumer spirits decline a little now, I’m destroying the heap of my stock.
+There are not many stocks of plastic models to be able to spend my life without buying, but because my consumer spirits decline a little now, I’m destroying the heap of my stock.

 It is necessary to have various modified work in plastic parts when I choose photo-etched parts.
 As an example, it is necessary to gouge out plastic parts to attach the mesh etching of the engine cover on the vehicle rear.
 Recovery is very hard so I did this work more carefully.